cxxr/LiveStats/README.md

 # More details

 LiveStats uses the [P-Square Algorithm for Dynamic Calculation of Quantiles and Histograms without Storing Observations](http://www.cs.wustl.edu/~jain/papers/ftp/psqr.pdf) and other online statistical algorithms.
+I also [wrote a post](http://blog.existentialize.com/on-accepting-interview-question-answers.html) on where I got this idea.